AngeliqueDawnbringer/node-acme-lambda/README.md

 This version only supports ACMEv1 not ACMEv2.
 Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.

 # But how does it work?
-Well, it creates an account at the api (note: account PERRRR api! muy importante!), creates request handshake pattern and posts all of this in a nice little json and stores it to your bucket.
+Well, it creates an account at the api (note: account PERRRR api! muy importante!), creates request handshake pattern following DNS-01 specification and posts all of this in a nice little json and stores it to your bucket.
 And then you have some options.
 Unfortunately the current nodejs SDK does not support IAM-server-certificate upload...
 And ACM-certificates, does not allow you to upload multiple certificates at a time, so you are limited with a couple of things.

 - 1: Upload it yourself, by downloading the four files and run: